codacy/codacy-clang-tidy/docs/description/readability-identifier-naming.md

 not configured.

-The naming of virtual methods is reported where they occur in the base class, but not where they are overridden, as it can’t be fixed locally there.
+The naming of virtual methods is reported where they occur in the base class, but not where they are overridden, as it can't be fixed locally there.
 This also applies for pseudo-override patterns like CRTP.

 Options